reactjs/react.dev/content/docs/how-to-contribute.md

 2. Run `yarn` in the repository root.
 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`yarn test`).
 Tip: `yarn test --watch TestName` is helpful in development.
-5. Run `yarn test-prod` to test in the production environment.
-It supports the same options as `yarn test`.
+5. Run `yarn test --prod` to test in the production environment.
 6. If you need a debugger, run `yarn debug-test --watch TestName`, open `chrome://inspect`, and press "Inspect".
 7. Format your code with [prettier](https://github.com/prettier/prettier) (`yarn prettier`).
 8. Make sure your code lints (`yarn lint`).
 Tip: `yarn linc` to only check changed files.